 Although Émile Gerbeaud survived the difficult war years, he died on 8th November, 1919.
 His wife Esther Ramseyer took an active part in the management of the business until 1940, maintaining its high standards.

 After the secularization the Café name changed into Vörösmarty, but since 1984 the name Gerbeaud has shined again above the entrance.

 Erwin Müller, a German businessman, buys the 4-storey Gerbeaud building.
 Gerbeaud Gasztronómia Ltd. takes over the management of the Gerbeaud House in the spirit of tradition and innovation.
 We believe it is our task to introduce new flavours and textures to those who are enthusiastic about gourmet foods, and to assist them in their discovery of good, quality products.

 We introduce our new brand image and our new cake selection, whose illustrious representatives are the Royal Chocolate and the Salty-peanut-apricot.

 On the occasion of our 160th birthday the Gerbeaud160 cake was born, using the Cacao Barry Or Noir dark chocolate, developed exclusively for Gerbeaud Café.
-Following our traditions, we used the classic Hungarian ingredients such as walnut and apricot, but we made our jubilee cake in the spirit of innovation.
+Following our traditions, we used classic Hungarian ingredients as walnut and apricot, but we made our jubilee cake in the spirit of innovation.